uutzinger/rtsp_server/README.md

 ./test-launch "( videotestsrc ! x264enc ! rtph264pay name=pay0 pt=96 )"
 ```

-Watch with receiver as shown above on Windows or on same computer.
+Watch with receiver as shown above on Windows client computer or on the server computer.

 ## Create Shell Script to Simplify Start of Server